 - I will not access, copy, remove or otherwise alter any other user's files, without their express permission. - I will communicate with others in a professional manner, I will not use aggressive or inappropriate language and I appreciate that others may have different opinions. - I will ensure that when I take and/or publish images of others I will do so with their permission and in accordance with the school's policy on the use of digital/video images.
 I will not use my personal equipment to record these images.
-Where these images are published (eg on the school website) it will not be possible to identify by name, or other personal information, those who are featured. - I will not use chat and social networking sites in school time.
-I will only use social networking sites in school in accordance with the school's policy (See Online Safety Policy). - I will only communicate with parents/carers using official school systems.
-Any such communication will be professional in tone and manner.

-• I will not engage in any online activity that may compromise my professional responsibilities.
+Where these images are published (eg on the school website) it will not be possible to identify by name, or other personal information, those who are featured. - I will not use chat and social networking sites in school time. - I will only communicate with parents/carers using official school systems.
+Any such communication will be professional in tone and manner. - I will not engage in any online activity that may compromise my professional responsibilities.